RoboDurden/MicroControlLib/README.md

 .ino example includes multiple calculations like "(v2>46.3)+(v10>3.5)=2~s1;v1<3.0*2|s1~s1;v10<3.0*4|s1~s1"

-calculation is down from left to right !
+calculation is done from left to right !
 '~' has the meaning of '=:' and asigns the left value to the right variable

 the calculation operates on three float arrays: